 There are many contributing factors that affect your gut health.
 Factors such as diet, food intolerances, lifestyle, hormones, sleep, stress and especially medications will affect the state of how your body digests and eliminates what you eat and drink.
-When I wrote my ebook Perfect Digestive Health it was through dealing with my life long digestive issues and then finally discovering the way forward to good health.

 1. PROBIOTICS WILL SAVE YOUR LIFE

 Probiotics are the live microorganisms (good bacteria) that reside in the gut.
 Probiotics support our immune system, aid digestion and assist with nutrient absorption into our bloodstream.
 Examples of foods that contain probiotics include kefir, pu erh tea, yoghurt, sauerkraut, kimchi, Healthy Chef Gut Collagen and Healthy Chef Everyday Greens.

 2. NOURISH YOUR BODY WITH PRE-BIOTICS

 Fresh fruits and vegetables are the best sources of pre-biotics, which are essentially the food to promote the growth of good gut flora.
 Pre-biotics also help to promote peristalsis in the gut which aids in the elimination of waste.
 Good sources of pre-biotics are citrus fruits, kiwi fruit, pear, leafy greens and Healthy Chef Organic Superfood.